biosaxs-dev/molass-develop/_sources/chapters/11/ai_assisted.md

      1. Preserve Essential Context
      2. Engineer Explicit Instructions
      3. Independently Verify AI Output
+   - 💡 **Note:** At this stage, Rule 4 (**Redirect Context When Necessary**) was not yet included.
+It was later identified as a missing principle during the refinement process, as described in Step 4.
    - 💡 **Tip:** Thoughtful word choice, like starting with "axiomatic," can significantly enhance clarity and focus during refinement.
 Choose terms that convey your intent precisely and minimize the need for additional explanation.

 3. **Iterate and Refine:**